Westerlund 1 under the light of Gaia EDR3: Distance, isolation, extent, and a hidden population

 \subsection{The size of Wd~1}

 In optical images, Wd~1 has a distinctive shape, resembling a crescent, with two well separate groups, the main one to the north and a smaller aggregate to the south.
 Contrarily, our selection of members is distributed in an elliptical shape, with a rather smooth distribution, as also found by \citet{gennaro2017}, based on near-infrared star counts.
-How do we reconcile these disparate observations?
+These two disparate observations need to be reconciled.

 When we look at the CMD for \textit{bona fide} members (Fig.~\ref{fig:cmd_members}), we find a very large spread of colours.
 Leaving aside the strip of cool hypergiants at the top, we find a significant number of objects whose $(BP-RP)$ colour is much higher than the average or mean\footnote{This value includes the colours of the RSGs and YHGs, which are intrinsically much redder than the bulk of the population, made up of OB stars.} for the members (4.7 and 4.8~mag, respectively).
 To understand this distribution, we selected a sample of candidate OB stars with high reddening, taking the red edge of the cluster sequence, at $(BP-RP)\ga5.4$.
 We note that this edge may not truly represent the reddest cluster members, as it is likely determined by the observability of objects in the $BP$ band.
-When we look at the spatial location of these objects (Fig.~\ref{fig:pos_members}), we find that they are very tightly concentrated: most of them are distributed in a narrow strip between the two main concentrations mentioned in the previous paragraph or immediately to the East of this strip.
+When we look at the spatial location of these objects (Fig.~\ref{fig:pos_members}), we find that they are very tightly concentrated: most of them are distributed in a narrow strip between the two main concentrations mentioned in the previous paragraph or immediately to the east of this strip.